-I kept trying to find out more about TFMR.
-Kept trying to find more people who had gone through it to speak with.
+I kept trying to find out more about TFMR, and kept trying to find more people who had gone through it to speak with.
 But there just didn’t seem to be very many.
 Then one day I posted on my social media about what I’d been through and how it is just never spoken about and I was overwhelmed by the amount of messages I received.
 Literally hundreds and hundreds.
 Some from women who’d never told anyone but their partners what they’d been through.
 Some women told me they were so racked with guilt, it was the first thing they thought of when they woke, even years later.
 One woman told me she felt she was such a poor mum to her other children as the guilt and sadness from her termination ate away at her every single day.
-I spoke with Tommy’s about this and they invited me to write a blog post for their website.
-I’d also called and spoken with one of their amazing midwives when I was going through my termination and they’d offered me such support, as they do to so many.
-I’ve had 3 miscarriages since my termination and they’ve been there for me for every single one.
-They also do incredible work funding research into miscarriage, premature birth and stillbirth.

 Moving forward we have to start including TFMR when we are speaking of baby loss.
 It was so frightening and isolating going through it and feeling I was the only one.
 There also needs to be more awareness of how it affects the women, and men, who have experienced it.
 The grief, the loss, the guilt can feel so very heavy at times.
-I absolutely wouldn’t have gotten through it without the support of my counsellor Flora from Petals, ARC & Tommy’s and I hope others going through it can find the support they need.
+Time has most definitely softened the edges of my grief but I will never, ever forget how desperately I wanted my little Jesse to stay.